 “Prerun distance” allows you to specify a distance that the rail should “back off” before moving to the start position to begin shooting a stack.
 It will also back off before positioning in response to the “Go to Start” and “Go to End” buttons.
 The purpose of prerun is to guarantee that all types of mechanical slack have been removed before the designated position is reached.
 The main type of slack is backlash along the rail axis, but usually there is also a small amount of rotational backlash that can be important at higher magnifications.
 Be careful when using prerun at short working distances, to avoid running your lens into the subject.
 When moving to Start, the prerun position will be on the side away from End.
 To be safe, you should set Start to be farther away from your subject, and End to be closer.
 That way prerun will first move the lens farther away from the subject, then advance it toward the subject to reach the target position.

 “High precision threshold” indicates a step size at which Zerene Stacker should switch the rail from normal to “high precision” mode.
 The difference is that in normal mode the rail position is accurate to roughly 0.005 mm uncertainty, while in high precision mode the accuracy is increased to roughly 0.001 mm uncertainty.
 Obviously high precision mode is better for fine work, such as through a high power microscope objective where the nominal step size may be only 0.010 mm or less.
-However, high precision mode has the drawback that it causes the stepper motor to produce a nearly continuous high-pitched whining sound that can be annoying to people around it.
-Often a good strategy is to set the high precision threshold to something like 0.020 mm so that large steps are done in normal mode and the rail is quiet except when it is actually moving, while small steps are done in high precision mode where the increased accuracy is required.
+However, high precision mode has the drawbacks that 1) it causes the stepper motor to produce a nearly continuous high-pitched whining sound that can be annoying to people around it, and 2) the motor drive currents are larger so the motor will become warm.
+Often a good strategy is to set the high precision threshold to something like 0.020 mm so that large steps are done in normal mode and the rail stays cool and quiet except when it is actually moving, while small steps are done in high precision mode where the increased accuracy is required.

 “Log all communications” causes every communication event between Zerene Stacker and the StackShot to be written into Zerene Stacker's console log.
 This is useful as a debugging tool.